-Infantile hemangioma is the most common tumor of infancy, affecting 10 to 12% of infants by age 1 year.
+Infantile hemangioma is the most common tumor of infancy, affecting 5 to 10% of infants by age 1 year (1 General reference Infantile hemangiomas are raised, red or purplish, hyperplastic vascular lesions appearing in the first year of life.
+Most spontaneously involute; those obstructing vision, the airway, or other... read more ).
 Infantile hemangioma is present at birth in 10 to 20% of affected infants and almost always within the first several weeks of life; occasionally, deeper lesions may not be apparent until a few months after birth.
 Size and vascularity increase rapidly, usually peaking at about age 1 year.

 Infantile hemangiomas can be classified by general appearance (superficial, deep, or cavernous) or by other descriptive terms (eg, strawberry hemangioma).
 However, because all of these lesions share a common pathophysiology and natural history, the inclusive term infantile hemangioma is preferred.